 - “Discovery” of the healthy part: in this phase the accent is placed on which are the moments and the situations in which the patient feels to live in a well-being status.

-- Towards the prevalence of the healthy part: when the patient manages to bring the levels of strength of the healthy functioning to almost the same ones of the unhealthy part, the latter tries to fight with a greater resistance to a point where the patient seems to go backwards rather than improving.
+- Towards the prevalence of the healthy part: when the patient manages to bring the levels of strength of the healthy Personality Profile to almost the same ones of the unhealthy part, the latter tries to fight with a greater resistance to a point where the patient seems to go backwards rather than improving.
 We must be aware that all these difficulties are present in this process and we must keep on following the path we started until we see the results.